tsgates/arch-wiki-markdown/wiki/Backlight.md

 Example for Berkeley, CA:

-    gtk-redshift -l 37.8717:-122.2728
+    redshift-gtk -l 37.8717:-122.2728

 > relight

-relight is available in Xyne's repos and the AUR.
+relight is available in Xyne's repos and as package relight in the AUR.
 The package provides a service to automatically restore previous backlight settings during reboot along using the ACPI method explained above.
 The package also contains a dialog-based menu for selecting and configuring backlights for different screens.

 > setpci (use with great care)